cosmos/cosmos/GOVERNANCE_DOC.md

   - create `MinusesList`
   - Increment `ProposalProcessingQueueEnd`
   - `ProposalProcessingQueue[ProposalProcessingQueueEnd] == proposalId`
-  - Store snapshot of `ActiveProcedure.ProcedureNumber`
-  - Store snapshot of `TotalVotingPower`
   - Store snapshot of `ValidatorVotingPower`

 A `TxGovSubmitProposal` transaction can be handled according to the following pseudocode